Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Empirical Results

 \subsection{How does the proposed algorithm work?}

-The empirical study conducted in~\pref{sec:comparisons_peer_algorithms_s5h7} has indicated the proposed framework outperforms the state-of-the-art peer algorithms.
+The empirical study conducted in the preceding two subsections has indicated the proposed framework outperforms the state-of-the-art peer algorithms.
 In this subsection, we aim to discover the driving force that renders the proposed algorithm instances effective.
 We choose \texttt{MLBO} as the baseline and analyze quantitatively some experimental examples.

 We apply MPB with $n = 1$ for better visual interpretation.
-Based on the characteristics of the MPB problem, we consider the following two scenarios: the global optimum of the true objective functions at adjacent environment 1) locates at the same peak.
-As shown in Fig.~\ref{fig:mpb-concern2-truef} (a), the three peaks at $(t-1)$-th time step are at points $A$, $B$, and $C$, corresponding to peaks $A'$, $B'$, and $C'$ at $t$-th time step, respectively.
+Based on the dynamic characteristic of the MPB problem, we consider the following two scenarios: the global optimum of the true objective functions at adjacent environment 1) locates at the same peak.
+As shown in Fig.~\ref{fig:mpb-concern3-truef} (a), the three peaks at $(t-1)$-th time step are at points $A$, $B$, and $C$, corresponding to peaks $A'$, $B'$, and $C'$ at $t$-th time step, respectively.
 When the environment changes, the global optimum moves from the peak $C$ to the peak $C'$.
 2) jumps from one peak to another.
-As depicted in Fig.~\ref{fig:mpb-concern2-truef} (b), the peaks $D$, $E$, and $F$ at $(t-1)$-th time step correspond to the peaks $D'$, $E'$, and $F'$ at $t$-th time step, respectively.
+As depicted in Fig.~\ref{fig:mpb-concern3-truef} (b), the peaks $D$, $E$, and $F$ at $(t-1)$-th time step correspond to the peaks $D'$, $E'$, and $F'$ at $t$-th time step, respectively.
 The global optimum jumps from the peak $D$ to the peak $F'$ after the change occurs.
 Obviously, the second scenario is more challenging.
-To address concern 2, we plan to investigate the superiority of \texttt{MLBO} from two aspects, i.e., the effectiveness of the \texttt{meta-learning} component and \texttt{adaptation} component.
+To address concern 3, we plan to investigate the superiority of \texttt{MLBO} from two aspects, i.e., the effectiveness of the \texttt{meta-learning} component and \texttt{adaptation} component.

 \emph{1) Effectiveness of the meta-learning component:} We track two measures, average loss over sampled batches ($AL_{B}$) and model parameters values for each batch ($MP_{B}$), to study the usefulness of the \texttt{meta-learning} component.
 In the GPR model, $AL_{B}$ that measures the average negative log marginal likelihood over sampled batches in regard to the query set is formulated as